 7.2 Both Parties hereby undertakes to indemnify each other in respect of all claims, damages, costs and expenses suffered or incurred by the indemnified party on account of any claims of the nature described in Article 4 above, asserted against the indemnified party by the indemnifying party or its personnel or any person connected with indemnifying party or engaged by indemnifying party to provide the services under this agreement.

-7.3 MAS hereby agree to indemnify and hold the TANDEM harmless from any and all costs, expenses, including, reasonable outside attorney’s fees, claims, suits and liability by third parties (collectively, “Claims”) that the TANDEM may suffer or incur by reason of the MAS or its employee’s actual or alleged: (i) infringement of any intellectual property rights of a third party; (ii) the gross negligence or willful misconduct of the MAS or its employees or agents in connection with this agreement (iii) disclosure of confidential information to any third party/ person except with prior written consent of TANDEM and (iv) comments/remarks made to a TANDEM customer during the course of a call.
+7.3 MAS hereby agree to indemnify and hold the TANDEM harmless from any and all costs, expenses, including, reasonable outside attorney’s fees, claims, suits and liability by third parties (collectively, “Claims”) that the TANDEM may suffer or incur by reason of the MAS or its employee’s actual or alleged: (i) infringement of any intellectual property rights of a third party; (ii) the gross negligence or willful misconduct of the MAS or its employees or agents in connection with this agreement; (iii) disclosure of confidential information to any third party/ person except with prior written consent of TANDEM and (iv) comments/remarks made to a TANDEM customer during the course of a call.

 7.4 MAS TANDEM hereby agrees to indemnify and hold TANDEM harmless from any and all costs, expenses, including, reasonable outside attorney’s fees, claims, suits and liability by third parties relating to violation of any of the provisions of The Telecom Commercial Communication Customer Preference Regulations, 2010, including making good of penalty amount and additional security deposit with the Access Provider due to complaint by a customer.